In this chapter, we will also be covering

-- What is Facebook Business Manager
+- What Facebook Business Manager is

-- How to set up your Facebook Business Manager account
+- How to set up Business Manager

 - How to manage Facebook Business Manager permissions